Last updated on April 6, 2026

 The more I play Magic, the more I realize that I’m being smothered by an avalanche of cardboard.
 Fancy cardboard, but cardboard nonetheless.
-I mention this not to draw ire or feelings that I’m poking fun at the hobby we all share (there will be better times for that), but rather to point out that these items we all enjoy are a couple steps above paper, and paper is fragile.
+I poke fun at the hobby we all share to point out that these items we all enjoy are a couple of steps above paper, and paper is fragile.

 The Best Overall

 Yep.
 That’s it.
 That simple.
-All the products out there in the world and I’m recommending that you wrap your precious cardboard up in more cardboard.
-For the everyman, sometimes the simplest solution is the best.
+All the products out there in the world and I recommend that you wrap your precious cardboard up in more cardboard.
+For the general collector, sometimes the simplest solution is the best.
 I like the 800-count variety myself.
 All that said, if you want to know more and how I came to this decision, please read on.

 What storage do you need for MTG?
 Well, this greatly depends on the quality and quantity of your collection.
 Are we talking about less than 1,000 cards?
-Between 1,000 and 5,000?
-Greater than that, like card shop levels?
+Between 1,000 and 5,000, or greater than that, like card shop levels?

-On the quality spectrum, you may someone who’s looking to store your bulk, the commons and uncommons from past sets that might be useful to build a deck someday (I’m in this category) or maybe you’re a collector who needs to store your very expensive cards safely, but still within reach and organized.
+On the quality spectrum, do you look to store bulk, the commons and uncommons from past sets that might be useful to build a deck someday (I’m in this category) or maybe you are a collector who needs to store your very rare and expensive cards safely, but still organized and within reach.

 The answers to these will help guide you more.
-Beginners to the game really don’t need much space at all.
-But you’re going to need to carve out part of a closet or office to store things once you’ve been in the game for a few years .
+Beginners in Magic really don’t need much space at all.

 So, for the above questions, I gave these answers:

-• I am willing to put in some work.
-I can sort with the best of them, but I take Gruul’s motto to heart.
+- I am willing to put in some work.
+I can sort with the best of them, but my heart gets taken over by red's chaos and green's nature.

-I know what my baselines for my search will be with this info.
-This is important since some solutions that you might want are outside of your parameters.
-It helps to keep yourself focused and not drift toward temptation.
+I know what my baselines for my search are with this info.
+This is important since it helps me rule out some solutions.
+It helps to keep me focused and not drift toward temptation.

 Buyer’s Guide